The canvas we all wanted

 Current Canvas dashboard page

-When uploading files for submission, the user starts here.
+When uploading files for submission,

 Current Canvas dashboard page